 • Document security policies and operational procedures, as well as communicate those and ensure they are in use

-Requirement 11: Regularly test networks, security systems and processes
+Requirement 11: Regularly test networks, security systems, and processes

-• Implement testing process for the presence of wireless access points that detect and identify all authorized and unauthorized access and review at least quarterly
+• Implement a testing process for the presence of wireless access points that detect and identify all authorized and unauthorized access and review at least quarterly

 • Maintain records of authorized wireless access points and implement incident response procedures when unauthorized wireless access points are detected